 Once the cake is completely cooled – seriously, don’t mess with this bit, you make sure that cake is NOT letting off any more heat or your frosting will just melt right off and it’s gonna look fug.
 I had to pop my cake in the fridge for 10 minutes before I could frost mine, cos the humidity here on the Equator does not help with the cooling process.
 Or the impatience.

 Anyhoo, once your cake is cooled and leveled (you don’t have to have a very level cake if you don’t want to) apply a crumb coating and pop it back in the fridge for a couple of minutes.
 A crumb coating is just to ensure that any stray crumbs from the cake will be stuck down so it won’t come off into your final layer of decoration later.

 Attach your Wilton 1M tip, or any large open star tip that you have to your decorating bag (a 16 inch bag should be okay for a 9 inch cake, but it’s fine if you don’t mind refilling) and fill it with your frosting.
-I can’t possibly describe the method of decorating without sounding like a complete dork (start in the centre and go round and round til you get a cool rose), so I’ll leave that to the pro: Check out Amanda’s tutorial
+I can’t possibly describe the method of decorating without sounding like a complete dork (start in the centre and go round and round til you get a cool rose), so I’ll leave that to the pro: Check out Amanda’s tutorial on this cake.

 As you can see, I didn’t do so well on the roses on the side of the cake.
 My first batch of buttercream frosting (yes, I realised I needed two batches for this cake) was a little under the desired consistency (smooth, yet not runny) AND coupled with the fact that it was my first time using the 1M tip and trying to create this rose effect.
 So the roses are a little shoddy.
 Also, I didn’t space them very well so there’s a lot of filler “petals” in there too.
 Still love it though!